 It is critical to understand the basic principles of treatment and diagnosis of these problems to better serve our patients and identify when they deserve specialty care.
 Anorectal disorders result in many visits to healthcare clinics.
 These disorders include benign disorders such as hemorrhoids to more severe conditions such as malignancy.

 Thus, it is important for the clinician to be familiar with these disorders as well as know how to conduct a suitable history and physical checkup.

 This general review provides guidelines for comprehensive evaluation and management.
 Anorectal disorders are a common reason for visits to both gastroenterologists and primary care physicians.
 These disorders are diverse and include benign conditions such as hemorrhoids to more severe conditions such as malignancy and tumor.
 These conditions need a proper treatment from the specialist and any gastroenterologists.

 In this review, we will consider the most common anorectal disorders as well as some important problems seen less frequently and treatment of an anorectal disorder.
-Hemorrhoids can often be treated and don’t need surgery and may be amenable to office therapy.
-The appropriate treatment of anorectal fistulas and abscesses can be challenging even for the expert.
-Therefore should be referred to a specialist early in their management and treatment.
+We can treat hemorrhoids with medicine, don’t need surgery.
+The appropriate treatment of anorectal fistulas and abscesses can be challenging even for the expert, so it’s better to consult the specialist as soon as possible.
 Anal fissures typically respond to simple measures such as Botox injection has changed our surgical algorithm.
 Anal warts and anal intradermal neoplasia treatment remain quite controversial.